-The Committee asked if figures from the same time last year could be sent to allow for comparison, is was identified that these were already presented in the report.
+The Committee asked if figures from the same time last year could be sent to allow for comparison and this was agreed.

 Members were pleased to note that FGLC would now be opened and were heartened by the usage numbers considering the pandemic climate.